BACK

 - Landlord and tenant attend court hearing and receive judgment.

-- Tenant gets 24 hours to a few days to move out.
+- Tenant receives 24 hours to a few days to move out.

 1. Landlord Serves a Zero- to Ten-Day Eviction Notice